 A couple of weekends ago, we took advantage of a rare sunny weekend here in Hong Kong (someone explain to me why it’s raining so much this year?!) and went hiking from Dragon’s Back Hike Trail to Big Wave Bay Beach.

-We set off relatively early (8am) hoping that we would arrive to the beach just in time for lunch.
+We set off relatively early (8am) hoping that we would arrive at the beach just in time for lunch.
 We took the MTR Island Line to Shau Kei Wan station.
 From there, we took the bus number 9 to Tei Wan, where the trail starts.

 The path from Dragon’s Back to Shek O Peak is actually very pleasant and I love the fact that it is not paved.
 It had rained the previous day so we had to be extra careful not to faceplant in the mud.
 Along the way, we spotted beautiful butterflies, chirpy birds and pretty flowers here and there.
 The views of Shek O island were absolutely breathtaking.